Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

+\begin{remark} \normalfont Objects in the Serre quotient $\C^{\op} \Mod / \C^{\op} \Mod^{\tor}$ are called \textit{generic representations} by some people, and they also realized the equivalence between the first category and the third category in the above corollary for some special examples; see for instance \cite[Subsection 1.3]{Nag2}.
+It becomes clear by Artin's theorem and Theorem \ref{first main theorem} that this equivalence actually holds for \textbf{all} topological groups. \end{remark}

+Now we describe a natural construction, which unifies quite a few topological groups whose orbit categories with respect to a suitable choice of cofinal systems of open subgroups are well known combinatorial categories widely studied in representation stability theory.
+Let $X$ be an infinitely countable set and impose the discrete topology on it.
+Then the monoid $M(X)$ consisting of all maps from $X$ to itself can be equipped with the product topology (the usual pointwise convergence topology).
+Let $G$ be a subgroup of $M(X)$ consisting of invertible maps respecting some special rule (for instance, preserving the linear structure or the linearly ordered structure on $X$).
+Then $G$ inherits the topology on $M(X)$ as a subspace, and hence becomes a topological group.
+The following table includes a few interesting examples of $G$ where $X$ is $\mathbb{N}$, $\mathbb{F}_q^{\mathbb{N}}$, $\mathbb{Q}$, or $B_{\infty}$ (the free Boolean algebra on a countable infinity of generators) respectively:

-Sheaf theory over these categories has been widely applied in categorical logic theory; see for instance \cite[Example D3.4.1]{Jo}.
-More recently, their representations were also extensively investigated in a new and active area called representation stability theory, originated from the work \cite{CEF} of Church, Ellenberg and Farb.
-People have obtained a deep and comprehensive understanding of their representation theoretic and homological properties via a series of works; see for instances \cite{CE, CEF, CEFN, GL2, GLX, GS, LR, LY, Nag, Nag1, Nag2, PS, SS, SS2}.
-In particular, when $R$ is a field of characteristic 0 (or any field for $\mathbf{S}_{\mathcal{U}}G = \OI^{\op}$), one concludes that $\mathrm{sh}(\mathbf{S}_{\mathcal{U}}G, R) \cong (\mathbf{S}_{\mathcal{U}}G)^{\op} \fdmod$ via the Nakayama functor (see \cite{ GL2, GLX}).
-Consequently, through this equivalence we can explicitly classify all simple sheaves over $\mathbf{S}_{\mathcal{U}}G$, and in particular, we get the following parametrizations of simple discrete representations of topological groups listed in the above table:
+Sheaf theory over categories in the above table has been widely applied in categorical logic theory; see for instance \cite[Examples D3.4.1, D3.4.11, and D3.4.12]{Jo}.
+More recently, their representations were also extensively investigated in representation stability theory.
+People have obtained a deep and comprehensive understanding of representation theoretic and homological properties via a series of works; see for instances \cite{CE, CEF, CEFN, DPV, DTV, GL2, GLX, GS, LR, LY, Nag, Nag1, Nag2, PS, SS, SS2}.
+The equivalence $RG \DMod \cong \C^{\op} \Mod / \C^{\op} \Mod^{\tor}$ by Corollary \ref{main corollary} thus allows us to study discrete representations of these topological groups via applying methods and results in representation stability theory.
+In particular, when $R$ is a field of characteristic 0 (or any field for $\OI^{\op}$), it has been proved in \cite{GL1, GL2, GS, SS} that the categories $\FI$, $\VI$ and $\OI$ satisfy the assumption in Theorem \ref{second main theorem}, so one can use it to classify simple sheaves and simple discrete representations of the corresponded topological groups.

+In a summary, we obtain the following classification of simple discrete representations or simple sheaves.